definejs/define/README.md

+# define

-# define - yet another module system for the browser
+Yet another module system for the browser

 *   Simple, feather-weight library
 *   One global to rule them all